Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Experimental Results

-Lastly, we note that the BS-GPSSM performs the best on the \textit{Dryer} dataset.
-This suggests that the state pattern in the \textit{Dryer} dataset is more ``Gaussian'', thus matches the joint Gaussian variational distribution of latent states.
-In this case, additionally increasing the model flexibility complicates model training and thus brings degraded model performance.
-Specifically, the JO-TGPSSM deviates significantly from the performance of the BS-GPSSM.
-But it is worth noting that in this case, CO-TGPSSM with constrained optimization framework still retains performance, even though it is still slightly inferior to the GPSSMs.
-This further verifies that the flexible models benefit significantly from the constrained optimization framework in taming model parameters.
+Finally, it is worth noting that the BS-GPSSM achieves the best performance on the \textit{Dryer} dataset.
+This suggests that the latent states in the \textit{Dryer} dataset exhibit a more ``Gaussian'' behavior, aligning well with the assumed joint Gaussian variational distribution of the latent states.
+Increasing the model flexibility in this case complicates model training and degrades model performance as a consequence.
+Specifically, as demonstrated in Table \ref{tab:systemidentifcation}, the performance of the JO-TGPSSMs significantly deviates from that of the BS-GPSSM.
+However, it is noteworthy that in this case, the SSMs with a constrained optimization framework (CO-TGPSSMs and CO-GPSSM) still perform well, approaching the performance of the BS-GPSSM.
+This further validates the effectiveness of the constrained optimization framework in training the GPSSM model parameters.